chrisgilldc/brickmaster/README.md

 2. Download and install the required libraries:
 3. Copy the "code.py" file to the board root directory.
 4. Create a config.json and copy that to the board root directory.
+5. Note that depending on the board, you may need to increase the stack size.
+You can do this by adding the below to 'settings.toml'
+    ```
+    CIRCUITPY_PYSTACK_SIZE=2048
+    ```
 ## Configuration file

 The configuration file is a JSON text file, which unfortunately means it can't be commented.